-People think that an educational establishment is a fair and process bound environment to work, when in fact it is a very political and at times hostile place.
-It is common knowledge that leaders bring in their own preferred teams as, at the end of the day, they need to have a team around them who they can depend upon at ever juncture.
+People think that an educational establishment is a fair and process bound environment to work in, when in fact it is a very political and at times hostile place.
+It is common knowledge that leaders bring in their own preferred teams as, at the end of the day, they need to have a team around them who they can depend upon at every juncture.
 So fair play – it is their head on the line!

 This is a re-blog post originally posted by Diane Carey and published with kind permission.